 Move on to sewing the paper with squares, teaching them to stop with the machine needle down so they can pivot at the corners.

-As a last step in learning to control the sewing machine, teach the student how to thread their machine and explain about keeping the thread tails behind the needle.
-Using scraps of fabric, allow the student to experiment with sewing straight and curved seams, keeping an even seam allowance as they sew.
+As a last step in learning to control the sewing machine, teach the students how to thread their machine and explain about keeping the thread tails behind the needle.
+Using scraps of fabric, allow the students to experiment with sewing straight and curved seams, keeping an even seam allowance as they sew.

 The First Real Sewing Project

-Once the student masters basic operating skills, it's time to start a real sewing project.
+Once students master basic operating skills, it's time to start a real sewing project.
 The first project should be something that requires nothing more than straight lines and is simple enough to be finished in one lesson so that the student is able to have immediate gratification.
-Starting with an easy project so the student has a finished item is an important key to them learning before moving on to something more complicated that may take weeks to complete.
+Starting with an easy project so each student has a finished item is an important key to them learning before moving on to something more complicated that may take weeks to complete.

-Always have a print out of the directions for each student or a printout of the directions in each kit.
-This allows the student to make the project again on their own.
+Always have a printout of the directions for each student.
+This allows students to make the project again on their own.

 Choose a simple sewing project.
 An envelope-back pillow can be used by any age group, and a potholder is always a useful item.
-A simple tote bag is always handy to have on hand, and your student can take their work with them everywhere they go.
+A simple tote bag is handy to have on hand, and your students can take their work with them everywhere they go.

-Allow the students to feel comfortable with finishing a project before moving on to a commercial pattern.
-Their first time sewing a commercial pattern should be a beginners' pattern, which helps the student to learn how to understand and read a pattern before trying to also learn more detailed sewing techniques.
+Allow the students to feel comfortable with finishing a simple project before moving on to a commercial pattern.
+Their first time sewing a commercial pattern should be a beginners' pattern, which helps students learn how to understand and read a pattern before trying to learn more detailed sewing techniques.